A Model for Studying Anything On the Foundation of the Sermon on the Plain

 This document reflects my current Plain Training model.
 Please feel free to borrow and steal as you like from this framework.
 I try to keep it updated to reflect the current practices and guidelines that I’m using.

-My hope and prayer is that this model of studying anything can help us actually live like Jesus teaches us to live, building lives and churches and other institutions that do great good now, and which truly endure from age to age, and on into eternity.
+My hope and prayer is that this model of studying anything can help us actually live like Jesus teaches us to live, building lives and churches and other institutions that do great good now, and which truly endure from age to age, and even onward forever, without end.

 Plain Training can be used by existing small groups in churches for a time, or groups can be formed using the model to help them get started.
 Groups that start online in disparate areas can find opportunities to meet in person at conferences, or at meet-ups specifically for the purpose of ongoing prayer, training and encouragement.